labgo/nanoexamples/README.md

 # nanoexamples

-Examples to run with go test
+Examples to run with `go test`.
+To run all examples, do:

+	$ go test